All Episodes

 And what do we get from the drive-bys?

-Because the truth is that life in Cuba is exactly like what life in New Orleans was like after Hurricane Katrina.
+We don't get a story on how impoverished the people were to start with, because the truth is that life in Cuba is exactly like what life in New Orleans was like after Hurricane Katrina.

 That's everyday life in Cuba.

-So we get this story not on the trials and tribulations and not the oppression and the dictator thuggery that the people of Cuba live under because of the del Castro.
+So we get this story not on the trials and tribulations and not the oppression and the dictator thuggery that the people of Cuba live under because of del Castro.

 No, we get a story on how much there is to learn from Cuba about hurricanes.